Inspiration

 We live in a world where we praise those doing well and belittle and judge those doing poorly.
 It breaks my heart to see such cancerous behavior.
 Inspiration is obviously needed most where it is lacking the most.
 With the glut of reality television these days I see an opportunity to change lives, and in turn, perhaps even mankind’s future for the better.

 I would like to see a show where a group of people who have experience and passion to help others go to different cities, gather those who are willing; the homeless, broken, abused, and so on, and offer them a real way to hit the reset button on their lives.
-The process would be six fold.
+The process would be seven fold.

 1. Choose a recovery program – By “recovery” I mean more than what many might jump to conclude.
 If one is in a precarious physical or mental state, this is a vital choice, one that requires humility and courage.
 Most people living in conditions of despondency are in need of a structured starting point.
 I myself am a “graduate” of the 12 step process, but I’m far from believing this is the only or best way.
 That would be presumptuous on my part and disrespectful to those who’ve completed other methods of re-positioning their lives.
 Besides, the “anonymous” part of these programs would have little to no meaning in a public forum.
-Many of the “steps” that follow are woven into recovery programs anyway, so this is the most logical and important of the six I’ve suggested.
+Many of the “steps” that follow are woven into recovery programs anyway, so this is the most logical and important of the seven I’ve suggested.

 2. Pick a mentor – All of us need direction, though a lot won’t admit it.
 The best, fastest, and most reliable way to find what one wants is to do nothing more than follow the trails blazed by those who came before us.
 We do not clone ourselves by doing this as many would argue, we strengthen the chain of those who choose follow.
 It has been my experience that people who have hit bottom and risen to heights once thought of as impossible are more than willing to help others.
 There is no lack of potential leadership.